-While some of these unusual animals almost look like they are Photoshopped, they are indeed real and living in their own habitat.
-If you’re lucky enough to spot one of these strange animals in person, hopefully you have your phone or camera on you to get a once in a lifetime shot.
+While some of these weird animals almost look like they are Photoshopped, they are indeed real and living in their own habitat.
+While they may look strange, some of them look so adorable as well!
+If you’re lucky enough to spot one of these strange animals in person, hopefully, you have your phone or camera on you to get a once in a lifetime shot.

 1) Dumbo Octopus